keithgriffiths/URLtest/README.md

 # URLtest

 PHP code for checking a URLs uptime.

+# PHP

 Create custom messages for each URL you are testing.